 8. In previous years, the government stated that Core Spending Power reductions between financial years was limited to a maximum reduction and additional grant was provided to those authorities to ensure that they did not experience losses greater than this maximum reduction.
+This was amended for 2021/22 following the impact of Covid - 19 on local authority finances, with the Government announcing that for 2021/22 no local authority will have a core spending power less than in 2020/21.
+As a consequence a one-off Lower Tier Services Grant was awarded to Councils.
 The calculation of Core Spending Power has changed over the years and is not limited to general government revenue grant and business rates but has also included Council Tax receipts, New Homes Bonus and other specific grants.
-This means that the headline percentage reduction quoted by the government also takes into account income from sources
+This means that the headline percentage reduction quoted by the government also takes into account income from sources other than core general government revenue grant and is not representative of only direct government funding.

-- other than core general government revenue grant and is not representative of only direct government funding. - 9.
-The methodology of the Core Spending Power calculation for 2020/21 includes Revenue Support Grant, Business Rates baseline funding, Council Tax and New Homes Bonus.
-As with 2019/20, no maximum decrease in spending power has been set for 2019/20.
-Burnley's Core Spending Power will increase by 3.5% in 2020/21 (compared to a 1.5% reduction in 2019/20).
-Given that no maximum decrease has been set there will also be no payment of ESG in 2020/21. - 10.
+- 9. The methodology of the Core Spending Power calculation for 2021/22 includes Revenue Support Grant, Business Rates baseline funding, Council Tax and New Homes Bonus.
+For 2021/22 the Government has introduced the Lower Tier Services Grant to ensure that no local authority has a core spending power less than in 2020/21.
+This is due to the impact of the Covid-19 on local authority finances and demands for services.
+Burnley's Core Spending Power will increase by 2.6% in 2021/22 (compared to a 3.5% increase in 2020/21). - 10.
 A comparison of Burnley Spending Power with other local authorities is shown in Table A. Burnley has consistently faced Spending Power reductions significantly above the national average.
-However, as 2020/21 is a 'roll forward' year with inflationary adjustments and the continuation of the New Homes Bonus scheme, Burnley's Core Spending Power is forecast to increase by 3.5%.
-However, this is in comparison to an England average of a 6.3% increase overall.
+However, as 2021/22 is a 'roll forward' year with inflationary adjustments and the continuation of the New Homes Bonus scheme, Burnley's Core Spending Power is forecast to increase by 2.6%.
+However, this is in comparison to an England average of a 4.5% increase overall.

 TABLE A SPENDING POWER REDUCTION / (INCREASE)

-Year Burnley (%) England Average (%)
+Year Burnley England Average (%)

 2016/17 4.4 2.1

 2017/18 3.9 (1.3)

 2018/19 3.3 (1.8)

 2019/20 1.5 (2.5)

 2020/21 (3.5) (6.3)

+2021/22 (2.6) (4.5)